omwdunkley/crazyflieROS/README.md

 ## Using ROS
-### Setting up bluetooth PS3 Controller
+### Setting up bluetooth PS3 Controller using [PS3 Joy](http://wiki.ros.org/ps3joy)
-Follow instructions here to install all the requirements: <http://wiki.ros.org/ps3joy>
-For reference:

-Connect joy stick with USB, then
+To connect the PS3 controller with bluetooth, first plug it in with USB, then
 ```
 sudo bash
 rosrun ps3joy sixpair
 rosrun ps3joy ps3joy.py
 ```
 disconnect your joystick and press the connect button.
 This exposes your joystick under ```/dev/input/js*```.
+To test it, you can use jstest-gtk: ```jstest-gtk```

 Next you will need to start a ros node to read the joystick data and send it over the ros network.
 Here Ive made a launch file that launches 3 nodes: one that exposes the controller to ROS; one that reads it and exposes crazyflie controls, and a gui to set some settings.
 Launch with
 ```
-ls /dev/input/js*
-roslaunch crazyflieROS joy.launch js:=0 #
+roslaunch crazyflieROS joy.launch js:=0
 ```
-where you might need to replace 0 with your joystick nr.
+where you will need to replace X with your joystick nr.
+Now you can visualise the outputs of the nodes:
+* Test the joy_node: ```rostopic echo /joy```
+* Test the crazyflie joy node: ```rostopic echo /cfjoy```

 ### CrazyflieROS GUI Application
 #### Running